tilt-dev/tilt.build/docs/tests_in_tilt.md

 ```
 (More on how to intelligently set your dependencies below.)

 Sometimes, you don't want your test(s) to execute automatically.
-Maybe you want to turn off automatic-ness for all but a few tests you're iterating on, or prevent an expensive integration test from running all the time.
-Use the "auto" trigger in the UI to toggle automatic execution on or off for a given test.
+Maybe you want to iterate on a few tests and disable the rest, or prevent an expensive integration test from running all the time.
+Use the "auto" slider in the UI to toggle automatic execution on or off for a given test.

 <figure>
     <img src="/assets/img/tests-in-tilt/auto-toggles.png" alt="a close-up of several cards in the sidebar, with 'auto' variously toggled on or off">